Mrgglock/sudoku-solver/README.md

 This project has **0** dependencies.

+This program returns the first solution found to a sudoku problem.

 # How To Use
 1. Open `sudoku.txt`.
 2. Using `0`s for blanks and the numbers `1` to `9`, fill it up row-by-row with your Sudoku puzzle, separating it with line breaks `\n` after every row.